Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

 - Safe and Affordable Housing: You may be able to receive reduced rent on an apartment through the Department of Housing and Urban Development (HUD).
 Additionally, public housing and housing choice vouchers are available through your local Public Housing Agency (PHA).

 - Missouri Low Income Home Energy Assistance Program (LIHEAP) – If you need help with utilities, this program will help cover your heating bill from November through March.

 It Takes a Village: Financial Assistance for Birth Mothers

-If you’re unexpectedly pregnant, it is okay to need help.
-It is okay to be worried about making ends meet throughout your pregnancy.
+If you’re unexpectedly pregnant, it is okay to need help making ends meet throughout your pregnancy.
 It is okay to be unsure about what you want your adoption journey to look like.
 Whatever emotions you’re feeling are completely valid.
-Do not be afraid or ashamed to ask for help, to lean on your support network (including your adoption caseworker) or to access resources that are designed specifically for pregnant women like you.
+Do not be afraid or ashamed to ask for help or lean on your support network (including your adoption caseworker).
+You may discover how to access resources that are designed specifically for pregnant women like you.

 There are many options for financial assistance for birth mothers.
 At Adoption Choices of Missouri, we’re here for you, whether we are providing you with our agency’s free services or helping you sign up for government programs.
 Your and your baby’s best interests, health, nutrition, and safety come first.